sgfin/adversarial-medicine/README.md

 ### Numpy Arrays

-I provide numpy arrays for the validation sets for each of the above datasets [here](https://www.dropbox.com/sh/tg6xij9hhfzgio9/AADqu6BMq3Rko7U7-q6vwmMFa?dl=0).
+I also provide numpy arrays for the validation sets for each of the above datasets [here](https://www.dropbox.com/sh/tg6xij9hhfzgio9/AADqu6BMq3Rko7U7-q6vwmMFa?dl=0).
 (Training sets are too big).
+These numpy validation sets, along with the keras models below, are sufficient to run the Jupyter notebooks generating the figures.

 ### Models